 The same is true if you die without a will.
-In many cases where a spouse dies intestate, their partner can claim $15,000, plus half of whatever is remaining.
+In many cases where a spouse dies intestate, their partner can make a claim on the estate.

 Financial and insurance institutions will not care what is going on in your life, they are bound by the contracts they have on file.

 The outcome would be very similar in cases involving your health.
 Unless there are extenuating circumstances, i.e. a predeceased or unavailable spouse, it is often up to a court to make medical decisions should you become unable to do so.

 Mr. Abraham is an experienced attorney and founding member of the Law Firm of Abraham & Bauer.
 The Towson, MD office of the firm concentrates its practice in Estate Planning, Elder Law, Probate, Medical Assistance (Medicaid), Guardianship, Asset Preservation and Fiduciary Representation.

 He is an active member in a number of professional organizations that focus on law, the senior community, and estate planning.
 He works with clients in Central Maryland, especially in Towson, Hunt Valley, Lutherville/Timonium, Parkville, White Marsh, Bel Air & Northern Baltimore City.

 Schedule a consultation to help you and your loved ones.